 Fortunately, at this age, children in pain can talk, if only to say, "Owie, owie, owie!"
 They will often also clutch the part that hurts.
 Pulling or rubbing the ear is common in toddlers and although it can sometimes indicate ear pain, it may be habit.
 Suspect an ear infection if your child has had cold symptoms or a fever and begins to tug at the ear suddenly.

 A decreased appetite could indicate tummy pain or a sore throat.

 Symptoms of Pain in Children and Adolescents

 Chronic or recurrent pain is common in children and adolescents.
 Research has shown that as many as 30% to 40% complain of pain at least once a week.
-Consult your child's health care provider to determine the cause and to get treatment.
+Consult your child's healthcare provider to determine the cause and to get treatment.

 Acute abdominal pain.
 Pain that comes on suddenly can be caused by viral infections or by something more serious like appendicitis.
-If your child’s pain seems to be localized to the right of the belly button and is accompanied by nausea, vomiting, and desire to stay very still, she should be evaluated for appendicitis.
+If your child’s pain seems to be localized to the right of the belly button and is accompanied by nausea, vomiting, and desire to stay very still, they should be evaluated for appendicitis.

 Chest pain.
 Chest pain that comes and goes, and can be reproduced by pressing on the chest, can be caused by muscle strain or inflammation of the rib cartilage and often occurs after your child takes up a new sport, increases physical activity, or experiences muscle tension due to emotional stress.
 Chest pain following an injury could indicate a broken rib or collapsed lung.
 Persistent chest pain is less common and could mean your child has asthma or an infection, such as pneumonia.
 Rarely is chest pain in otherwise healthy children caused by heart problems.
-However, if your child’s chest pain is accompanied by dizziness, shortness of breath or fainting, especially with exercise, bring him to the doctor for evaluation.
+However, if your child’s chest pain is accompanied by dizziness, shortness of breath or fainting, especially with exercise, bring them to the doctor for evaluation.